 623 W Liberty St., Medina, OH 44256

-Located just off the square and a wonderful stop to start your day of exploring is the Root Candle Factory.
 The founder Amos Ives Root started his candle making business in 1869 by using bees wax.
 Originally involved in the manufacturing of beekeeping equipment, Mr. Root took his love of beekeeping in a different direction by beginning to roll sheets of beeswax from his hives around wicks to create altar candles for churches.
 The Root Candle Factory offers a retail store as well as a factory store.

 Now it is off to the Square where you will find various unique boutiques, consignment shops, a bookstore, delicious cupcakes and even a model train store to snoop around.
-Plenty of places to shop and explore to keep you busy the rest of the morning.
+Plenty of places to shop and explore to keep you busy the rest of the day.

 A Cupcake a Day